gy1965590496/Chatserver/README.md

 # Chatserver
-A tiny chatserver implemented in C++.
+A tiny chat server implemented in C++.